Blog >

 The strongest brands are quietly repositioning as:

-• predictability engines in an increasingly unstable environment
+• AI-powered apps are predictability engines in an increasingly unstable environment

 Take CrowdStrike.
 They don’t lead with a vague “security vision.”
 They sell speed-to-response: detect threats fast, contain them faster, reduce blast radius.